 (n) Publicity.
 Neither party will issue any press release or engage in any other promotional activities making reference to the other party without obtaining such other party’s prior written approval, provided, that either party may at any time reiterate any information contained in any jointly issued or previously approved press release or promotional material.

-(q) Survival.
+(p) Survival.
 Rights and obligations accruing prior to termination of these Services Terms will survive termination of these Services Terms.
-Sections 12 (Confidentiality), 13 (Proprietary Rights, 15(c) (Termination), and 16 (General) will survive the termination or expiration of these Services Terms for any reason.
-Without granting any right or license, the obligations of Section 12 will continue with respect to any Confidential Information disclosed pursuant to these Services Terms during any Subscription Term hereunder, and, notwithstanding any expiration or termination of these Services Terms, the obligations of Section 12 will survive and continue with respect to Confidential Information disclosed by the Disclosing Party until at least one of the exclusions of Section 12(c) (Exclusions) are applicable with respect to such Confidential Information.
+Sections 4(b) (General Payment Terms), 4(c) (Annual Subscription Fee), 4(d) (Transaction Fees), 4(e) (Services Fees; Expenses), 4(f) (Overdue Fees), 6(c) (Client Obligations), 12 (Confidentiality), 13 (Proprietary Rights), 15(c) (Termination), and 16 (General) will survive the termination or expiration of these Services Terms for any reason.
+Without granting any right or license, the obligations of Section 12 will continue with respect to any Confidential Information disclosed pursuant to these Services Terms during any Subscription Term hereunder, and, notwithstanding any expiration or termination of these Services Terms, the obligations of Section 12 will survive and continue with respect to Confidential Information disclosed by the Disclosing Party until at least one of the exclusions of Section 12(c) (Exclusions) is applicable with respect to such Confidential Information.